 The ESA authorizes NOAA Fisheries to appoint recovery teams to help develop and implement recovery plans.
 There is an action team for each major recovery program element.
 The action teams develop implementation plans, review project proposals, find and address areas of policy or scientific disagreement, and coordinate to implement and monitor recovery actions.

-As a result of this collaboration, we published a draft recovery plan (PDF, 64 pages) for the Gulf of Maine DPS in March 2016.
-We will continue to involve stakeholders in this priority species initiative as we implement the plan’s key strategies for preventing extinction over the coming years.
+In February 2019, we published a final recovery plan for the Gulf of Maine DPS.
+We will continue to involve stakeholders in this priority species initiative as we implement the plan's key strategies for preventing extinction over the coming years.

 In 2009, we designated specific freshwater and estuarine areas in Maine as critical habitat for Atlantic salmon.
 We designated these areas because they contain features that are essential for Atlantic salmon survival.
 These areas provide important spawning, feeding, and migratory habitats for Atlantic salmon.

 Atlantic salmon need a wide range of well-connected habitat types.
-In freshwater, dams and other barriers to migration block salmon from important spawning and nursery habitats.
-The Gulf of Maine DPS of Atlantic salmon has access to only 8 percent of its historical freshwater habitat.
+In freshwater, dams and other barriers to migration block or impede salmon from accessing important spawning and nursery habitats.
+Approximately 10 percent of Atlantic salmon’s historical freshwater habitat remains unimpeded by dams.

 Captive Breeding and Stocking Programs

-Hatchery programs have allowed Atlantic salmon to survive during times when many of Maine’s rivers were not suitable for salmon survival.
-They also allowed an economically important recreational fishery to operate through the early 1990s.
+Hatchery programs have supported Atlantic salmon populations throughout New England and have prevented extinction in many of Maine's rivers where local populations were at critically low numbers that are needed for the species to reproduce and create the next generation.
+They also provided opportunities for an economically important recreational fishery to operate through the early 1990s.

-Hatchery programs are now key to preserving the last wild Atlantic salmon populations in the United States.
-The U.S. Fish and Wildlife Service’s Lamar Fish Health Center and Lamar Fish Tech Center currently conduct a conservation hatchery program.
+The U.S. Fish and Wildlife Service currently has two hatcheries in Maine that conduct a conservation hatchery program.
 This is a river-specific stocking program, meaning that the program releases the offspring of individuals collected from a specific river back into that river.
-The program aims to increase the size of wild and captive river-specific populations and to have a reserve of captive salmon in case wild salmon stop returning to their native habitats.
+The program aims to increase the size of wild and captive river-specific populations and to have a reserve of captive salmon for stocking into vacant habitat or rivers in which wild salmon are not returning to their native habitats.

-The hatchery program will continue to support conservation activities, including spawning, stocking, and brood collection in several rivers.
-It will also keep captive brood populations for the Gulf of Maine for as long as needed.
+The hatchery program will continue to support conservation activities, including artificial breeding, stocking, and broodstock collection from several rivers throughout Maine.
+As part of ongoing recovery efforts, the facilities will also maintain captive brood lines for the Gulf of Maine population for as long as needed.

 Producing Young Salmon

-Producing many smolts is the main safety net for Atlantic salmon during times when few salmon survive in the ocean.
+Producing more naturally reared smolts is the primary objective for the Atlantic salmon program during times when few salmon survive in the ocean.
 NOAA Fisheries aims to get more smolts, or young salmon, successfully out of rivers and into the ocean.

 In the short term, smolt production could increase by changing hatchery and stocking practices.
 For example, researchers could target habitats that do not currently have any salmon.
-This can help offset the population decrease caused by ongoing threats.
+This can help offset the population decrease caused by ongoing threats, but has limited ability to fully recover imperiled salmon populations.
+Increasing accessibility to critical habitats is one of the many goals of the program and is part of the multifaceted Atlantic salmon recovery program currently in place.

 NOAA Fisheries aims to increase marine survival, which will also increase the number of healthy adults returning to U.S. rivers.
 We will do so by reducing the effects of human activities on migratory smolts.
 This will include minimizing potential effects of construction on Atlantic salmon migration success and protecting marine habitats through coastal zoning and planning.